xyfoo/electric-vehicle/Proton e.MAS 7/Questions.md

 * OBD2 location & what are the recommended tool to read OBD data?
 * Trailer mode will release the car to neutral for towing?
 * Does it have remote immobilizer
-* jacking point for tyres
+* Jacking point for tyres
+* What happens after 5 years of internet ran out?
+Can we bring setup our own e-sim or sim card?